 Under the terms of the Apostolic Constitution (Pastor Bonus) of 1988, the Pope is assisted in the exercise of his supreme pastoral office by the Roman Curia, a complex of dicasteries (ie ministries) and institutes.
 The dicasteries include the Secretariat of State, Congregations, Tribunals, Councils and Offices, namely the Apostolic Camera.
 The economic, financial and administrative affairs of the Holy See and Vatican City State are managed and overseen by the Administration of the Patrimony of the Apostolic See (in effect the Central Bank); the Secretariat for the Economy which reports to a Council for the Economy; and the office of the Auditor-General.
 The Holy See has offices that deal with virtually all matters concerning the central government of the Church, from political questions and diplomacy to the liturgy and appointment of bishops.
-The Secretariat of State is presided over by the Cardinal Secretary of State (currently His Eminence Cardinal Tarcisio Bertone.
-Archbishop Pietro Parolin will take up this role in mid-October).
-It administers both the 'General Affairs' Section of the Holy See as well as its 'Relations with States' Section, the latter under the direction of its own Secretary, in effect the Vatican Foreign Minister (currently His Excellency Archbishop Paul Gallagher.
+The Secretariat of State is presided over by the Cardinal Secretary of State (His Eminence Cardinal Pietro Parolin).
+It administers both the 'General Affairs' Section of the Holy See as well as its 'Relations with States' Section, the latter under the direction of its own Secretary, in effect the Vatican Foreign Minister, His Excellency Archbishop Paul Gallagher.
 Archbishop Gallagher was Papal Nuncio (Ambassador) to Australia between 2012 and 2014.

-The Holy See conducts diplomatic relations through its Secretariat of State and a network of diplomatic posts (known as Nunciatures), and maintains formal diplomatic relations with 176 countries.
+The Holy See conducts diplomatic relations through its Secretariat of State and a network of diplomatic posts (known as Nunciatures), and maintains formal diplomatic relations with 181 countries.
 The Holy See has a unique role and standing in international affairs, and plays an important role in a number of multilateral fora.
 It is a party to a number of international instruments (including a series of international human rights treaties) and enjoys membership of various United Nations subsidiary bodies, specialised agencies and international intergovernmental organisations.
-The Holy See became a Permanent Observer State at the UN in 1964.
-It gained full membership rights, except for voting (including in UN Security Council elections) in 2004.
+The Holy See gained full UN membership rights, except for voting in 2004.
 It is active in UN debates, in particular on social and humanitarian issues but increasingly on global governance and development and peacekeeping and conflict prevention.

-Jesuit Cardinal Jorge Mario Bergoglio of Argentina was elected Pope (His Holiness Pope Francis I) in March 2013, following the resignation of His Holiness now-Pope Emeritus Benedict XVI in February 2013.
-The Holy See's National Day is fixed by tradition to coincide with the commencement of the Pontificate of the current Pope.
+Jesuit Cardinal Jorge Mario Bergoglio of Argentina was elected Pope (His Holiness Pope Francis I) in March 2013.
+The Holy See's National Day is fixed by tradition to coincide with the commencement of the Pontificate of the reigning Pope.

 Canonisation of Blessed Mary MacKillop

-World Youth Day (WYD) was initiated in 1984 by Pope John Paul II.
-The week-long event is held every 2-3 years.
-WYD 2008 was held in Sydney 15-20 July 2008 and was a significant event for Australia.
+World Youth Day (WYD) 2008 was held in Sydney and was a significant event for Australia.
 Several hundred thousand people participated in WYD activities, including international pilgrims from over 170 nations.
 Two thousand media were accredited for WYD and WYD events were watched live by an estimated international TV audience of more than a hundred million and an internet audience of roughly equal size.